British Airways: Customer relations

-British Airways has a reputation for poor service, including poor treatment by staff, changes to its offerings, and an unwillingness to pay compensation claims.
+British Airways has a reputation for poor service, including poor treatment by staff, frequent changes to its offerings, and an unwillingness to pay compensation claims.
 In 2025, the airline was named worst in long-haul flights, based on a customer survey by the consumer group, Which?.
-Increasingly the firm has focused on it consumers in more expensive classes, opposed to economy flyers.
-This shift began slowly in 2020, as a result of a corporate redirection, lead by current CEO Sean Doyle, who wants to expand the company's premium offerings.
-The company announced suddenly in 2025 that they would change their loyalty point system for frequent flyers, inciting public backlash as many customers lost accrued value in points.
+Increasingly the firm has focused on its consumers in more expensive classes, opposed to economy flyers.
+This shift began slowly in 2020, as a result of a corporate redirection, led by current CEO Sean Doyle with a vision to expand the company's premium offerings.
+The company then announced suddenly in 2025 that they would change their loyalty point system for frequent flyers, inciting public backlash as many customers lost accrued value in points.
 The company was forced to reverse course on some of its strategic offerings, only for premium customers, after customer complaints.

-The firm increasingly has failed to respond to customer requests.
+In recent years, the firm has been noted publicly for its inability to respond to customer requests.
 During a recent power outage, the company's website stated that no flights were delayed, despite several cancellations occurring with passengers stranded on planes.
-In May 2025, A BBC journalist was incorrectly boarded under a different name by British Airways staff onto a plane, causing her return journey to be cancelled, and exposing security failures by the airline.
+In May 2025, A BBC journalist was incorrectly boarded on their flight by staff under a different name, causing her return journey to be cancelled.
+This exposed security failures present in the airline's practices.